German government boosts funding to states for refugees

-BERLIN The German government agreed on Thursday to give its 16 regional states around 4 billion euros (US$4.5 billion) next year to help them cope with a record influx of refugees that is straining their budgets and resources.
+BERLIN The German government agreed on Thursday to give its 16 regional states around 4 billion euros ($4.5 billion) next year to help them cope with a record influx of refugees that straining their budgets and resources.

-Chancellor Angela Merkel made the announcement after meeting state premiers to discuss ways of helping the states, which are struggling to look after 800,000 asylum seekers expected this year alone.
+Chancellor Angela Merkel announced the agreement after meeting state premiers to discuss ways of helping the states, which are struggling to look after 800,000 asylum seekers expected this year alone.

 Sources from her SPD coalition partner indicated that the package could be worth around 4 billion euros once extra payments for providing social housing and looking after unaccompanied young refugees were taken into account.